graforlock/cycle-router-driver/README.md

 ### [`makeRouterDriver(routes, [options])`](https://github.com/graforlock/cycle-router-driver/blob/master/src/index.js#L43)

 Creates a router driver that should eventually return virtual dom (or any) component given route matches the current context.
 There is an optional `options` argument object to the function.
-It may be used for additional history config or passing request url in `express/nodejs` and any other non-browser environment (using `createMemoryHistory`).
+It may be used for additional history config or passing request url in other non-browser environment (using `createMemoryHistory`).

  #### [`routes`](https://github.com/graforlock/cycle-router-driver/blob/master/src/index.js#L44)